 Chicago has 868 neighborhoods to choose from.
 Real estate in the heart of the city is some of the most expensive in the country.
 Use these links to learn more about the real estate opportunities available in Chicago.

 Chicago has over 108,000 hotel rooms, ranging from bed and breakfasts to luxury high-rises.
-Chicago was recently named for the “#1 Hotel in the U.S.” by readers of the Conde Nast Traveler.
+Virgin Hotels Chicago was named “#1 Hotel in the U.S.” by readers of the Conde Nast Traveler in 2016.
 Use these links to find accommodations for your next trip to the city.

 If you truly want to get a feel for the restaurant scene in Chicago, you need to attend the annual Taste of Chicago.
 It is your chance to try a dish from one of over 7,300 of the restaurants in the city in one place.
 And, don’t forget to try the food Chicago is famous for: Chicago-style deep-dish pizza, and Chicago-style hot dogs.